-3/20/2018: Two enhancements for premium clients.
+3/27/2018: Two enhancements for premium clients.
 At the bottom of FlashAlert Messenger emails is a new link to your page in the FA system that offers translations for the eight most-used languages in the NW.
-And for news releases, you will be able to add formatting to your text.
-In fact, formatting done in MS Word copies/pastes right into your news release posting page.
+And for news releases, you can add formatting to your text.
+In fact, formatting done in MS Word copies/pastes right into your FA news release posting page.

 8/16/2017: Updated tutorial.
 Today we updated the FA tutorial in PDF.